coryjett/RAG-parser-chatbot/README.md

 This will run continually and pick up new changes.

-`python3 import.py`
+`python import.py`

 ## Run the search engine

-`python3 search.py "query"`
+`python search.py "query"`

-eg. `python3 search.py "How are models stored on the filesystem?
+eg. `python search.py "How are models stored on the filesystem?
 Explain in detail."`